-A person who has an anal abscess is at higher risk for getting an anal fistula.
+A person who has an anal abscess is at a higher risk of getting an anal fistula.
 Health conditions that affect the bowels are other factors that increase the chances of developing a fistula.
-These conditions could include Crohn’s disease, sexually transmitted diseases, tuberculosis, certain cancers and diverticulitis.
+These conditions could include Crohn’s disease, sexually transmitted diseases, tuberculosis, certain cancers, and diverticulitis.

 A patient suffering from an anal fistula is likely to observe the following signs and symptoms.

 Pain and swelling around the anal area.

 Blood or foul-smelling liquid discharge from an opening around the anus.